moov-io/iso8583/README.md

 // now you can send rawMessage over the wire
 ```

+Working with individual fields is limited to two types: `string` or `[]byte`.
+Underlying field converts the input into its own type.
+If it fails, then error is returned.

 #### Setting values using data struct

 Accessing individual fields is handy when you want to get value of one or two fields.
-When you need to access a lot of them, using structs is more convenient.
+When you need to access a lot of them and you want to work with field types, using structs with `message.Marshal(data)` is more convenient.

 First, you need to define a struct with fields you want to set.
 Fields should correspond to the spec field types.
 Here is an example: